Agave Care, Uses, Photos, and Varieties

 One of the most widely grown is A. americana (century plant), because it offsets so prolifically from lateral roots.
 Baby plants that pop up are "pups."
 Simply dig and replant.

 When an agave blooms, you may get a bonanza of baby plants, or "bulbils."
 Those at the bottom of the flower stalk mature first.
-Cut off the stalk or wait for it to fall on its own, then twist off fat little babies.
-In nature these may root on their own, but it's best to give them a good start.
+Cut off the stalk or wait for it to fall on its own, then twist off bulbous babies.
+In nature these may root on their own, but it's best to give them a head start.
 Fill a pot with potting soil, place the bulbil atop it, set in part shade and keep soil moist.
-When it takes off, it's ready to go in the garden.
+When you tug gently on the leaves and the plant doesn't lift, it's ready to go in the garden.

 Life Cycle